 An elected Executive and Policy Committee of local councillors and others with an interest in local councils leads OALC.
-Our President is Cllr Malcolm Leeding MBE, a list of the Executive Committee members (2015-2019) can be downloaded here and the latest Annual Report is here.
+Our constitution is here.
+Our President is Cllr Malcolm Leeding MBE, our Chairman is Cllr John Coley (Steeple Aston PC); a list of the Executive Committee members (2015-2019) can be downloaded here and the latest Annual Report is here.
 The Executive and Policy Committee meets quarterly in a location central to the county.

 What are Local Councils?